wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/intro-message-stores-processors.md

-# Introduction to Message Stores
+# Introduction to Message Stores and Processors

 This sample demonstrates the basic functionality of a [message store]({{base_path}}/reference/synapse-properties/about-message-stores-processors).

 ## Synapse configuration